Restaurants

 Multiple locations

-With locations in Tempe, Gilbert and the Arcadia area, The Porch is a whole lot of fun.
-Suiting its name, these neighborhood hangouts each feature large outdoor areas stung with twinkle lights.
-Inside, there are tons of TVs perfect for catching the game.
+Whether you’re visiting the location in Tempe, Gilbert or the Arcadia area, The Porch is a whole lot of fun.
+Suiting its name, these neighborhood hangouts each feature large outdoor areas strung with twinkle lights.
+Inside, there are tons of TVs, making sure there’s not a bad seat in the house.
 The menu includes bar classics such as chicken wings and burgers but also offers rice bowls, pasta dishes and salads.
-If you want to watch the game with a group of friends, order either of the two sampler options for a little taste of everything.
-The Porch also offers weekend brunch.
+If you want to watch the game with a group of friends, order the Appetizer Sampler, which for $40, includes chicken egg rolls, boneless wings, mozzarella sticks, tortilla chips, salsa, guacamole, queso, marinara, sweet chili sauce and ranch.
+The Porch also offers weekend brunch, perfect for games that get the action started early.

 Head over to Half Moon Sports Grill for a plate of wings and a cold beer to watch the game.